Br1sbane/test02/content/blog/Crypto_Valley_Conference_2021.md

   - "Conference"
 ---

-My first live contact with the blockchain community was the Crypto Valley Conference 2021 in at the HSLU in Rotkreuz.
+My first live contact with the blockchain community was the Crypto Valley Conference 2021 at the HSLU in Rotkreuz.